Last Updated on August 15, 2022 by Alexander Burgemeester

 As mentioned, many daughters struggle with issues related to low self-esteem, boundaries, and trust problems.
 Any of these variables can affect dating and intimacy.

 Finally, some women keep their guards up and avoid dating altogether.
-They may feel so traumatized by their childhood relationships that they don’t want to trust anyone else ever again.
+They may feel so traumatized by their childhood relationships that they never want to trust anyone else again.

 Why Are Narcissistic Mothers So Jealous of Their Daughters?